High-Touch Patient Experience

 None address the internal friction that causes delay.

-Patients don’t just need to understand care.
+Patients don’t simply need more information about care.

 The Real Risk to Practices